 After being found guilty of misreporting his party accounts and incurring a one-month jail sentence, JBJ was removed from Parliament and barred from running for Parliament in the 1991 GE.

-Despite these setbacks for the party, Low experienced personal triumph in Aug 1991, when he was elected as a Member of Parliament for the first time in Hougang's Single Member Constituency, defeating the PAP's Tang Guan Seng with 52.82% of the vote.
+Despite these setbacks for the party, Low experienced personal triumph in August 1991, when he was elected as a Member of Parliament for the first time in Hougang's Single Member Constituency, defeating the PAP's Tang Guan Seng with 52.82 percent of the votes.

 As the results were confirmed, Low would be the only member of the WP in Parliament, and the only opposition politician besides Chiam See Tong, then representing the Singapore Democratic Party in Potong Pasir.

 The 1997 General Election

 As the new MP for Hougang, Low formed two new organisations.

 The first was the Hougang Constituency Committee, which organised functions and trips where residents could meet with Low.

 The second was the Hougang Constituency Education Trust, where people could donate towards providing bursaries for needy students.